 Bake in the same bowl at 400F for 45-50 minutes or until bubbly on top and a knife inserted at the center of the bowl comes out clean.
 Delicious served warm or cold with a bit if nutmeg sprinkled on top!

-*For a version of this recipe using coconut milk, click here for Thai Custard Pudding.
+For a dairy free version of this recipe, click here for Thai Custard Pudding.